falkyre/nhl-led-scoreboard-img/README.md

 * Works on all Raspberry Pi models
 * Built on Raspbian Lite (no desktop)
 * Simple WiFi Setup

 This image also provides a command called `sb-tools` which helps you with various tools to run and configure the scoreboard in a text/terminal based GUI.
 There are also a set of command line aliases that provide similar functionaity without a GUI.
+See [Command Line Utilities](#NHL-Led-Scoreboard-command-line-utilities) for a list

 ## Download